 WARNING: If you are lactose intolerant, avoiding carbs, or on a low fat diet, this recipe is not for you (But this recipe is!!).
 Assuming you are not in one of those categories - run, don't walk, to the closest market to pick up the ingredients for this dish.
 It is that good!

-Whether you prefer to call it potatoes au gratin, scalloped potatoes or just plain cheesy potatoes, this deliciousness belongs on your table!
+Whether you prefer to call it potatoes au gratin (potatoes made with cheese), scalloped potatoes (potatoes made with cream) or just plain cheesy potatoes, this deliciousness belongs on your table!
 To start, you will need to gather the following:

 - potatoes, peeled and sliced

 - heavy cream